 To be enforceable, implied or express consent must be given by the user.

-One problem with browsewrap agreements is the way they gain consent.
+One problem with browsewrap agreements is the way they obtain consent.

 Users don't typically purposefully consent to browsewrap agreements.
 Rather, browsewrap agreements are written in a manner that gathers consent by the user's action, such as browsing a website.
 Therefore, the consent is implied and might be harder to prove when seeking to enforce the agreement.